techlerah-cmd/e-commerce/frontend/PRODUCT_SCHEMA_TEMPLATE.md

-# Product Schema Template for LèRah
+# Product Schema Template for Lerah

 This template shows how to add structured data (Schema.org) to your product pages for better SEO and rich search results.